 Soften bright light – ND32, ND64, ND128

 In bright light, to correctly expose your photograph, you’ll need to have your aperture quite closed-off (probably f8 and above) and/or your shutter speed fast.
-These fixed ND filters are perfect for bright light because they give you 5, 6, and 7 f-stops of light reduction giving you a lot of freedom to open your aperture and slow your shutter in bright light.
+An ND32, ND64 and ND128 are all perfect for bright light because they give you 5, 6, and 7 f-stops of light reduction giving you a lot of freedom to open your aperture and slow your shutter in bright light.

 These filters allow you to achieve stronger motion blur effects in bright light.
 Even if you lower your ISO and close-off your aperture, slowing your shutter speed for motion blur can still overexpose your photograph.
 These bright light ND filters allow you to slow your shutter speed down without overexposing your image, to create beautiful motion blur.

 Say it’s a sunny day and you want to shoot some portraits with a shallow DOF with that beautiful blurred background (bokeh) effect.
 To get that, you need to have a wide aperture, which means you need to compensate with a super fast shutter speed to avoid an overexposed photo.
 But your camera may only go up to 1/2000th of a second.
 An ND64 allows you to keep your aperture wide open, say f1.4, without overexposing your shot.
 So you can shoot at: ISO 100, f1.4, and 1/1000th sec with an ND64 and get that beautiful bokeh effect.

 GREAT FOR LANDSCAPES